zorino/hcls-dataset-description/readme.md

 We highly recommend to use prefixes for all the type and predicate to get a cleaner visualization output.

+This will generate a directory rdf-stats/ with a subdirectory by graph (see ./example/rdf-stats/).

+A graph directory contains 7 table files (TSV) :
+* basic_metrics.tsv
+* datatypes.tsv
+* object-type_property.tsv
+* properties.tsv
+* subject-type_property.tsv
+* type-type_property.tsv
+* types.tsv

+and 1 javascript file : type-type_property_graph.js

+Replace the ./type-graphs-html/graph.js with the type-type_property_graph.js and open ./type-graphs-html/index.html file to visualize it.

 ## Example

 See the ./example/ directory

+## TODO

+* Test and validate the RDF graph output
+* Merge hcls-output.rb into hcls-dd.rb and add CLI options